Silicon-Rain/Fake-News-Predictor/README.md

 ## Model used

-Logistic Regression: Identifying real news as 1 and fake news as 0
+Decision-Tree classifier: Identifying real news as 1 and fake news as 0
 ```

 ## Contributing